 With a lack of access to education and skills training, underprivileged individuals and communities often remain marginalised and sink into long-term unemployment.
 This can breed a vicious cycle of poverty, welfare and workfare dependency.

 The Foundation supports complex intervention programmes to improve the livelihoods of communities affected by deep poverty with a special focus on settlements overrepresented by the Roma minority.
 The Foundation currently supports projects that redress educational disadvantages, create employment opportunities through social enterprises and help alleviate energy poverty.
-The Foundation works through strategic partnerships with locally embedded organizations to ensure the long-term sustainability of these initiatives.
+The Foundation works through strategic partnerships with locally embedded organisations to ensure the long-term sustainability of these initiatives.

 To learn more about Hungary please click here.